MAFW-database/MAFW/README.md

 Permission to use but not reproduce or distribute the MAFW database is granted to all researchers given that the following steps are properly followed:
 1. Download the [MAFW-academics -final.pdf](/academics/mafw-academics-final.pdf) document.
 2. Read the terms and conditions carefully to make sure they are acceptable, and fill in the relevant information at the end of the document.
-3. Send the completed document to email (ygh2@cug.edu.cn).
+3. Send the completed document to email (linw@cug.edu.cn).

 <!--
 ## Content Preview